ilbers/isar/doc/user_manual.md

 ### Generate full disk image

-A bootable disk image is generated if `wic-img` is listed in IMAGE_TYPE.
+A bootable disk image is generated if `wic-img` is listed in IMAGE_FSTYPES.
 Behind the scenes a tool called `wic` is used to assemble the images.
 It is controlled by a `.wks` file which you can choose with changing WKS_FILE.
 Some examples in the tree use that feature already.